abhi-tupparwar/django_project/README.md

 - [Django] - Python web framework that encourages rapid development
 - [Django Debug Toolbar] - configurable set of panels that display various debug information about the current request/response and when clicked, display more details about the panel's content.
+- [Django REST framework] - Django REST framework is a powerful and flexible toolkit for building Web APIs.
+- [Swagger] - Generate real Swagger/OpenAPI 2.0 specifications from a Django Rest Framework API.
+- [Sentry] - Sentry's Django integration enables automatic reporting of errors and exceptions.
+- [WKHTML] - Python 2 and 3 wrapper for wkhtmltopdf utility to convert HTML to PDF using Webkit.
+- [CORS] - A Django App that adds Cross-Origin Resource Sharing (CORS) headers to responses.
+This allows in-browser requests to your Django application from other origins.

 ## Installation

+> Note: Make sure you go through docs for `WKHTML` [here](https://pypi.org/project/pdfkit/)

+> Utils: There are some common helpers available:
+>> generate_pdf: Generated PDF object
+>> generate_csv: Generated CSV file object

 Requires [Django] v4.0.1 to run.